European shares edge higher as SocGen weighs on banks after results

-LONDON (Reuters) - European shares crept higher in early deals on Friday as earnings weighed on shares in French bank Societe Generale (SOGN.PA) and Dutch telecoms firms Altice (ATCA.AS), though gains for tech stocks and carmakers limited losses.
+LONDON, Nov 3 (Reuters) - European shares crept higher in early deals on Friday as earnings weighed on shares in French bank Societe Generale and Dutch telecoms firms Altice , though gains for tech stocks and carmakers limited losses.

 Friday was another busy day of earnings, with the banking sector in focus.
 Societe Generale fell 3.8 percent after the French bank reported third quarter earnings which included a 15 percent slump at its investment banking arm.